-If you are an expat in the USA and are paying taxes, it will probably mean that you will need to get a domestic health plan in the USA that is part of the Obama Care or Affordable Care Act (ACA), especially if you are not covered by your employer.
+If you are an expat in the USA and are paying taxes, it will probably mean that you will need to get a domestic health plan in the USA that is part of the Obama Care or Affordable Care Act (ACA), especially if your employer does not cover you.
 If you do not have coverage under the ACA, you may be faced with tax fines that can really add up.
-Talk to your tax or legal adviser.
+Talk to your tax or legal adviser for more information.

 For Expats Living Abroad – The Choice is Clear

 For global citizens, it is critical that you contact Expat Financial to discuss your global medical insurance requirements and discuss the advantages of having a health plan that can cover you and your family globally and address the many concerns you may have with government medical insurance.
 The same problems we have talked about above also often extend to domestic health plans.
-We offer some excellent global medical plans for expatriates that can provide global access to healthcare and not leave you at the mercy of government run health coverage.
-Our most popular individual plans are from Cigna & IMG, which provide you the ability to obtain a quote and apply online.
+We offer some excellent global medical plans for expatriates that can provide global access to healthcare and not leave you at the mercy of government-run or socialized health coverage.
+Our most popular individual plans are from Cigna & IMG, which provide you with the ability to obtain a quote and apply online.
 If you are an HR manager, please contact us for a group plan to cover your mobile expat population.